-- Whereas intracellular proteins, such as hemoglobin can have only noncovalent interactions.
+- Whereas intracellular proteins, such as hemoglobin, can only have noncovalent interactions.

 - In the case of insulin, two interchain disulfide bridges are found between chains a and b.

-- In the case of hemoglobin, the quaternary structure began with the formation of a heterodimer of α and β subunits, which will strongly be held together by hydrophobic interactions and will remain intact even when conformational changes occur in hemoglobin.
+- In the case of hemoglobin, the quaternary structure began with the formation of a heterodimer of α and β subunits, which will be held together strongly by hydrophobic interactions and will remain intact even when conformational changes occur in hemoglobin.

-- Two such heterodimers come together to form the heterotetramer, in which similar kinds of subunits interact through weak salt bridges that can be disrupted when hemoglobin undergoes conformational changes due to the ligand binding.
+- Two such heterodimers come together to form the heterotetramer, in which similar kinds of subunits interact through weak salt bridges that can be disrupted when hemoglobin undergoes conformational changes due to ligand binding.